The Internship Program at Tampa’s Lowry Park Zoo

 Our internship experience is an exciting learning opportunity for college students to participate in various departments at Tampa’s Lowry Park Zoo and achieve learning goals associated with their field of study.

-Interns are overseen by the Volunteer Manager and department managers to ensure that they have opportunities to actively participate in learning experiences, and that they are successful in meeting the requirements of their educational institution for academic credit, as applicable.
+Interns are overseen by Human Resources and department managers to ensure that they have opportunities to actively participate in learning experiences, and that they are successful in meeting the requirements of their educational institution for academic credit, as applicable.
 The program features a learning agenda complete with objectives, observation, reflection, evaluation, and concluding assessments.

 How is this program structured?